MS in Biomedical Sciences Admissions

 Is this program helpful for pre-dental students?

-Yes, we are seeing a growing number of pre-dental students and you are certainly welcome to apply.
+Yes, a growing number of pre-dental students complete our MBS program with high admissions rate into dental school following the completion of the program.
 The coursework is applicable to both pre-medical and pre-dental students.

 I am not interested in medical/dental school; would this program be a good fit for me?